(version 1, january 2019)

-The website https://i-a-s.be (hereafter the “Website”) are owned and managed by Innovative Automotive Services a limited liability company incorporated under the laws of Belgium, with registered offices at Galileilaan 15, 2845 Niel, Belgium, registered with the Register of Legal Entities under company number 0847.484.149 and know by the VAT-administration under the number BE0847.484.149 (hereafter “IAS”).
+The website https://i-a-s.be (hereafter the “Website”) is owned and managed by Innovative Automotive Services a limited liability company incorporated under the laws of Belgium, with registered offices at Galileilaan 15, 2845 Niel, Belgium, registered with the Register of Legal Entities under company number 0847.484.149 and know by the VAT-administration under the number BE0847.484.149 (hereafter “IAS”).

 IAS appreciates your interest in our products and your visit to our website.
 Although the information on this site is described as accurate and up-to-date, changes in product information, specifications, images or other information may be introduced by IAS at any time.
 No rights can be derived from the content of the website in any way.